 After meeting Lygia from Brazil and Florina from Romania, we had a lovely and inspiring day with Delara, who is the embodiment of internationality and life without borders.

 "I was born in Iran and lived there until the age of 12.
-My family moved to Canada after that and I spent my adolescent and university years in Canada.
+My family moved to Canada, I spent my adolescent and university years in Canada.
 Martial Arts was my refuge and community during my years growing up in Canada since I didn’t feel like I really belonged there.
 I always dreamt of dancing flamenco since childhood, and I had started to dance as a young adolescent.
 At age 20 I moved to Spain for the first time to pursue my dream, and at age 23 I moved permanently."

 "After years of nomad life working as a dancer, I currently reside in the beautiful canton of Vaud in Switzerland, where I continue sharing my love for dance, therapy and Yoga.